-Sandwich chain Pret A Manger sold
+Pret a Manger staff to get £1,000 bonus

+All 12,000 staff employed by sandwich and coffee chain Pret A Manger will receive a £1,000 bonus once the sale of the firm is completed.

-UK sandwich and coffee chain Pret A Manger is to be sold by its private equity owners Bridgepoint to Luxembourg-based JAB Holdings.
+The company is to be sold by its private equity owners Bridgepoint to Luxembourg-based JAB Holdings.

 The two firms did not say how much JAB was paying, although one report put the value of the deal at £1.5bn.

-Pret A Manger opened in London in 1986, and as well as its strong presence on the UK High Street has expanded into the US, Hong Kong, China and France.
+Pret a Manger opened its first store in London in 1986 and Bridgepoint bought the chain in 2008 for about £350m.

+As well as its strong presence on the UK High Street the chain has expanded into the US, Hong Kong, China and France.

 Pret operates 530 stores worldwide, generating group revenues of £879m.
 Its sale is expected to be completed this summer.